 Some places I recommend tasting these delicious snacks are Shinsekai Kankan, Takotako King and Fumichan.

-You can also make your own takoyaki with a local, paired with some sake of course.
+If you enjoy takoyaki, why not learn how to make your own takoyaki with a local, paired with some sake of course.

 6. Shinshabashisuji Shopping Street